 I am inspired by the colours in visual world around me.
 Having lived half my life in South Africa and the other half in London my palettes can appear in the muted gentle tones of London or those reminiscent of sunsets in Africa.
-I am especially drawn to colour for it’s emotive qualities and I mix it intuitively.
+I am especially drawn to colour for it’s emotive qualities and I mix and work with it intuitively.

 My work is also inspired and influenced by my love of fashion and the inescapable frenzied world of social media.
 The iconic weaves of Bottega, the striped colours of Missoni manifest in my work.
 To these shimmering gradients, I may add words based on my thoughts, memories and feelings, or emojis (hearts, rainbows, drops) as influenced by the social media landscape, and which add an element of pop art playfulness to my work in contrast to its more serene colour washes.